 1. Avoid microwaving plastic food containers and avoid putting them through the dishwasher.
 Phthalates and BPA in plastic food containers may get into your food when you heat up the containers.
 Instead, microwave food in microwave-safe glass or ceramics.

 2. Counteract the effect of EDCs by getting enough folic acid in your diet or through supplements like prenatal vitamins.
-Two studies (here and here) show that high levels of folic acid can protect against the negative effects of BPA or phthalates in people with ovaries who are trying to conceive naturally or through IVF.
+Two studies (here and here) show that high levels of folic acid can protect against the negative effects of BPA or phthalates in people with ovaries who are trying to conceive without assistance or through IVF.
 Some of the most folate-rich foods are spinach, asparagus, brussel sprouts, and liver.

 - Look for EDC-free personal care products that you’re using or thinking about buying in the Environmental Working Group’s Skin Deep Database (the hub offers ratings based on the ingredients in each product and potential health effects of the chemicals).

 How to check in with where your hormone levels are today

 Below are a few ways to go deep with your hormones, including the ones potentially impacted by EDC exposure: estrogen, testosterone, and thyroid-stimulating hormone.